gumvic/remlok-clj/README.md

 That's because, from the client's point of view, all that comes from the remote is reads.
 For example, if the client sends a mutation **[:user/new "Alice"]**, the response **[[:user/new "Alice"] {:id 1}]** is not a "mutation", it's a read of the result of that mutation.
 Basically, the client sends reads and mutations, and says, "I want the response to be the **reads** of the results of all those operations I sent".

+### Why global state?

+Just like re-frame, remlok uses global state, so you can have only one application per client context (and only one application per server context, for that matter).

+Of course, this solution isn't quite optimal, so any feedback is welcome!

 ## License